alexandrosla/slap-it-privacy/privacy_policy_en.md

-# Privacy Policy for Slap It! & Slap It!
-Pro
+# Privacy Policy for Slap It! - Physical Pranks & Slap It!
+Pro - Physical Pranks

 **Last Updated:** April 2026